FG seeks Ireland’s support on internal security

 According to him, the project is conceived by his ministry as an institution for interaction and collaboration between all security agencies.

-“The National Institute for Domestic Security is a project, an initiative of Interior Ministry, which would be saddled with the responsibity of providing a forum for interaction between all top ranks security personnel in managing internal security,” he stated.
+“The National Institute for Domestic Security is a project, an initiative of the Interior Ministry, which would be saddled with the responsibility of providing a forum for interaction between all top ranks security personnel in managing internal security,” he stated.

 The minister commended Ireland for its legacy in education and moral instruction carried out through the Catholic Missionaries.